 Handling describes how humans work with, respond to, and interact with animals within their surroundings.
 It can have profound and lasting effects on both animals and their handlers, and can mean the difference between good and poor animal welfare.

-If handling is inhumane then it is relentless and enduring.
-However, if handling is compassionate it can be an enjoyable experience for them.
-Handling can be a way to increase the number of positive experiences that an animal has across its lifetime.
+If handling is compassionate it can be an enjoyable experience for animals.
+In fact, handling can be a way to increase the number of positive experiences that an animal has across its lifetime.

 This is equally true for the people working alongside the animals.
 Working with animals can be extremely dangerous, and in the UK being an equine vet is one of the most risky professions, with a higher rate of accidents than firefighters or prison workers (British Equine Veterinary Association, 2018).
 Yet many will know the joy it feels to have positive interactions with animals, and research has shown multiple beneficial effects of human-animal interactions (Applied Animal Behaviour Science, 2006).